akihiro-inui/MusicGenreClassifiaction/README.md

 ## Complete Installation

-1. Clone this project
+1. Install sox (see below)
-2. Go to the folder(MusicGenreClassification)
+2. Clone this project
-3. Install sox (see below)
+3. Go to the folder(MusicGenreClassification)
-3. bash run_me_first.sh
+4. bash run_me_first.sh
-4. Run backend/src/data_process/audio_dataset_maker.py
+5. Run backend/src/data_process/audio_dataset_maker.py
-5. Run backend/src/music_genre_classification.py
+6. Run backend/src/music_genre_classification.py

 * You may need to install sox and/or ffmpeg if you do not have one.
 (Windows complains sometimes..)